-This article isn’t “fear driven.”
+This article isn't "fear-driven."
 I committed to the event for seven hours.
 The only thing I was afraid of was wasting more time.
-Besides, I believe in helping people overcome their biggest fears — like talking to strangers, or starting a company.
-Here’s a speech I gave about overcoming fear:
+Besides, I believe in helping people overcome their biggest fears -- like talking to strangers, or starting a company.
+I now have had time to reflect on this experience.

 Finally, Tony Robbins is one of my customers.
 In addition to Appsumo, I run a sister company called Sumo.
 Tony's team uses our products.
 Do you really think I'm dumb enough to bash one of my highest profile customers?
 Hell no. This article is written with love.

 I'm not hating on Tony Robbins, or people who love his events.

 I'm just defending a viewpoint few people ever bring up in public: the negative experience.